How to Take Your Fundraising to the Next Level

 A little variety goes a long way!
 Surprise your customers by updating popcorn options.
-Savory Shakes make it easy to go big on flavor.
+Signature Shakes make it easy to go big on flavor.
 With 23 flavor mixes, you’ll always have something new to offer.
 Pop in batches and sell a special flavor on a rotating basis, or create a self-service bar where customers can customize their own flavors and try interesting combinations.

 4. Add some attitude.

 If you sell Shave Ice or Sno-Kones, it’s simple to double your flavor offering and add some punch to your menu.
 Your regular sweet ices become pucker-inducing servings with just one shot of Sour Attitude®.
 It’s perfect for customers who want a sour twist on a hot day, and you can pair it with any sweet syrup.

 Popcorn doesn’t have to be a savory snack.
 Branch out from butter flavor with GlazePop®.
 Simply add the mix to your kettle with your corn and oil, and you’ll be producing gourmet popcorn in no time.
 Start with popular caramel corn or a color that represents your organization and expand from there.

 6. Get more attention with visuals and samples.

 Using high-quality images of appetizing foods on your menu, place posters and flyers not only at your concession stand, but also in other locations around your event.
 Plant the seed to get your customers interested in your food before they even arrive in front of you.
 Then, once they’re nearby and smelling the delicious aromas coming from your stand, have free samples on hand.
 Bite-sized samples can be just enough to whet customers’ appetites and draw them in for the sale.
 Choose items that will attract the most attention like fudge or flavored popcorn.